 - Bacon Fried Rice

 - Korean BBQ Pork Chops

 Spicy Thai Peanut Noodles

-- Cook noodles according to package directions.
+- Bring a large pot of water to a boil and cook noodles according to package directions.

 - While noodles are cooking, heat the sesame oil and red pepper flakes over low heat for 2-3 minutes.
 Do not let the oil smoke.